 Charlie Hebdo staff uphold ‘fight for liberty’ at trial over massacre

-Those who called the paper racist did not cause the attack ‘but they prepared the ground’, witness says
+Wounded survivors testify in Paris detailing massacre which killed 12 of their colleagues

-Patrick Pelloux, chairman of a French trade union for emergency physicians, hugs French-Moroccan journalist Zineb el Rhazoui, a former Charlie Hebdo journalist, at the Paris courthouse on Wednesday.
-Photograph: Geoffroy van der Hasselt/AFP/AFP via Getty Images
+French journalist Fabrice Nicolino, who survived the Charlie Hebdo shooting, is seen at the Paris courthouse in Paris, on Wednesday.
+Photograph: Stephane de Sakutin/AFP via Getty Images

-The wounded survivors of the Charlie Hebdo massacre testified on Wednesday, on the sixth day of the trial of the killers’ accused accomplices.
+The wounded survivors of the Charlie Hebdo massacre testified on Wednesday, on the sixth day of the trial in Paris of the killers’ accused accomplices.

 Five years and eight months after the attack which claimed 12 lives, two witnesses hobbled into the courtroom on crutches.

-The judge read depositions from a third journalist, whose jaw was blown off, and the paper’s financial director, who suffered a mental breakdown.
+The judge read depositions from a third journalist, whose jaw was blown off, and the newspaper’s financial director, who suffered a mental breakdown.
 Neither felt able to face the court.

 But the paper’s editor-in-chief, whose shoulder was shattered by a Kalashnikov bullet, struck a defiant note, saying he cannot regret having published the cartoons of the Prophet Muhammad which the Kouachi brothers used to justify the slaughter.